 Over the earlier decades Monterey County Farm Bureau occupied numerous temporary offices, finally centralizing operations at an office on Lincoln Avenue in Salinas in the 1940s, adjacent to the Production Credit Association and Federal Land Bank offices, and then moving to the Valley Center Park Row area for larger space.

 In 1959, Monterey County Farm Bureau purchased its own building on Abbott Street in Salinas; this building was later demolished through eminent domain for an urban renewal development sponsored by the City.
 An office building on Airport Boulevard was then purchased 1964, complete with a large meeting room and a more central location within the developing agricultural processing district in South Salinas.
 In early 1978, Monterey County Farm Bureau contracted to have an office building constructed in the (at that time) new Harkins Business Park being developed along Blanco Road; the business park created an agricultural service area as Cal-Farm Insurance, Monterey County Cattlemen’s Association, and Monterey Bay Flower Growers joined Monterey County Farm Bureau in adjacent buildings, with Production Credit Association and Federal Land Bank offices nearby, creating a one-stop area for local farmers and ranchers.
-In mid-2015, the present office building on Abbott Street was purchased, in the heart of the agricultural processing district in the south Salinas area.
+As those dynamics changed and again needing more space, in mid-2015, the present office building on Abbott Street was purchased, in the heart of the agricultural processing district in the south Salinas area.